๐Ÿ“‹ Overview

 Ignore the Letter

-Many cease and desist letters are bluffs.
-If the sender seems unlikely to actually sue, ignoring the letter is a valid option.
-Document everything in case they do.
+Some cease-and-desist letters are pure pressure tactics.
+If the sender seems unlikely to actually sue and the underlying claims look weak, ignoring the letter can be a valid option.
+Document everything in case they do file.

 • No cost